What is a misdemeanor?

 A person should never change their plea from not guilty to nolo contendere or guilty without a plea deal from the prosecutor.=In Rhode Island, a defendant can enter one of four pleas: guilty, not guilty, nolo contendere or an “alfred plea”.

-Guilty and Not Guilty Pleas
+Guilty and Not Guilty Pleas and sentence

 The pleas of guilty and not guilty are obvious.
 If the plea is not guilty then the matter will be scheduled for a trial on the merits in which the prosecution must prove beyond a reasonable doubt that the person is guilty of the alleged offense.
 The person will be presumed innocent and it is the prosecutions burden to prove that the person is guilty.
 Usually, it is a very very bad idea to take a guilty plea!
 Guilty pleas or a finding of guilt after a trial is always a criminal conviction in Rhode Island.